 (a) Seller’s Warranty.
 Seller warrants to Buyer, its customers, and their end-users that all Goods will: (i) conform, in all respects, to the specifications, standards, drawings, samples, descriptions, quality requirements furnished, specified or approved by Buyer for the Goods or otherwise provided by Seller to Buyer for the Goods; (ii) be useable and merchantable; (iii) be of good quality; (iv) be free from defects, latent or otherwise, in design (unless Buyer’s provided the entire design), materials and workmanship; (v) comply with, and will be manufactured, processed, tested, certified, weighed, packaged, wrapped, inspected, marked, sold, stored, tagged, shipped, labeled, and registered accurately in compliance with, all Laws ; (vi) be new, of the highest quality, and conveyed by Seller to Buyer with good title, free and clear of all liens, claims, encumbrances, interests or other rights of Seller or third parties; and (vii) not, either upon delivery or in the future, infringe upon, violate or misappropriate any present or future patent, trademark, service mark, trade secret, copyright, proprietary or other intellectual property right of any third party.
 Seller acknowledges that Seller knows of Buyer’s intended use of the Goods and expressly warrants that the Goods are fit, safe, and sufficient for the particular purposes intended by Buyer, Buyer’s customers, and their end-users.
 To the extent Seller is providing a service to Buyer, Seller warrants such service will be performed in a competent and workmanlike manner.

 (b) Additional Food Warranties Related to Goods.
-Without limiting the foregoing, if the Goods constitute food, will otherwise be incorporated into food products sold by Buyer, or are otherwise subject to the Laws described in this Section 14(b), Seller represents and warrants the Goods (i) are not adulterated or misbranded within the meaning of the Federal Food, Drug and Cosmetic Act (the “FDCA”) or any other Laws, in each case, at the time of shipment and delivery; (ii) are not articles which cannot be introduced into interstate commerce under the provisions of the FDCA; (iii) shall comply with and remain in compliance with the Food Safety Modernization Act and all of its implementing regulations (collectively “FSMA”); (iv) are otherwise in compliance with any Laws, regulations, or requirements overseen by, enforced by, or under the jurisdiction of the U.S. Food and Drug Administration (“FDA”); (v) are free of and, if processed, have been processed since the harvesting of all raw agricultural commodities used therein solely in facilities that do not process or handle, genetically modified organisms or “bioengineered” food or a food that may be “bioengineered,” as defined in 7 U.S.C. §1639, nuts, soy, animals or animal products, such as but not limited to eggs, honey, gelatin or dairy products, and (vi) unless otherwise agreed in writing by Buyer, (A) have been certified by an independent testing facility to be “gluten-free,” as defined in 21 CFR 101.91(a), (B) have been verified by an independent testing facility having the qualifications and applying standards to certify the Goods do not contain any genetically modified organism (“GMO”), (C) are 100% natural, (D) contain nothing artificial, including but not limited to any “artificial flavor,” as defined in 21 CFR 101.22(a)(1), any “artificial color,” as defined in 21 CFR 101.22(a)(4) or anything “synthetic,” as defined in 7 CFR 205.2, and (E) have a glycemic index that is less than or equal to 55.
+Without limiting the foregoing, if the Goods constitute food, will otherwise be incorporated into food products sold by Buyer, or are otherwise subject to the Laws described in this Section 14(b), Seller represents and warrants the Goods (i) are not adulterated or misbranded within the meaning of the Federal Food, Drug and Cosmetic Act (the “FDCA”) or any other Laws, in each case, at the time of shipment and delivery; (ii) are not articles which cannot be introduced into interstate commerce under the provisions of the FDCA; (iii) shall comply with and remain in compliance with the Food Safety Modernization Act and all of its implementing regulations (collectively “FSMA”); (iv) are otherwise in compliance with any Laws, regulations, or requirements overseen by, enforced by, or under the jurisdiction of the U.S. Food and Drug Administration (“FDA”); (v) all of the ingredients in the Goods supplied to Buyer, are Non-GMO Project Verified and certified Gluten Free by Gluten Free Certification Organization; provided, however, Seller reserves the right to make the business decision to bring in GMO (as defined below) materials into Seller’s facilities that do not process or handle, genetically modified organisms or “bioengineered” food or a food that may be “bioengineered,” as defined in 7 U.S.C. §1639, nuts, soy, animals or animal products, such as but not limited to eggs, honey, gelatin or dairy products, and (vi) unless otherwise agreed in writing by Buyer, (A) have been certified by an independent certifying body to be “gluten-free,” as defined in 21 CFR 101.91(a), (B) have been verified by an independent testing facility having the qualifications and applying standards to certify the Goods do not contain any genetically modified organism (“GMO”), (C) are 100% natural, (vii) contain nothing artificial, including but not limited to any “artificial flavor,” as defined in 21 CFR 101.22(a)(1), any “artificial color,” as defined in 21 CFR 101.22(a)(4) or anything “synthetic,” as defined in 7 CFR 205.2.
 Seller acknowledges that Buyer represents the products that incorporate the Goods as non-GMO and/or gluten-free and Seller agrees that the Goods do not contain any ingredients that would make Buyer’s products in violation those representations.
 Seller also represents and warrants to Buyer that Seller is not acting as an “exempt” business under FSMA and that it will only utilize vendors and service providers that comply with FSMA and do not claim exemptions (either complete or partial) even if they are or might be exempt based on the businesses’ size and/or sales within a local marketplace.
 Buyer shall not serve as the Foreign Seller Verification Program (“FSVP”) importer pursuant to 21 CFR §1.500, nor shall Buyer be declared by Seller or others as the FSVP importer in any entry documentation under any circumstances unless Buyer has expressly and explicitly notified Seller in writing that Buyer shall assume such FSVP and importing responsibilities.
 In the event of Buyer’s assumption of such responsibilities, Seller hereby agrees to cooperate with Buyer in facilitating compliance with Buyer’s FSVP obligations and other requirements under the FDCA, including but not limited to FSMA.
-Seller’s cooperation shall include, but not be limited to, providing documents requested by Buyer to facilitate compliance with its FSVP obligations and other requirements under the FDCA, including but not limited to FSMA.
+Seller’s cooperation shall include, but not be limited to, providing documents requested by Buyer to facilitate compliance with its FSVP obligations and other requirements under the FDCA, including, but not limited to, FSMA.
 Documents to be shared upon request by Seller may include, but are not limited to, FDA registration forms, HACCP (hazard analysis and critical control points) plans, product recall program documentation, Seller company details, Seller specifications hazard and risk analyses, food safety plans, audits reports, food safety records, inspections records and or reports, investigations, reports and other documents from government agencies, review of inspections and reports from third-parties, product or environmental sampling and testing results.

 (c) Incorporation of other Warranties.
 All warranties are intended to provide Buyer with protection from all warranty claims brought against Buyer by its customers.
 This includes, but is not limited to, meeting any customer-required warranties relating to the Goods or products items into which the Goods are incorporated or used in connection with.
 All customer-required warranties are incorporated into these Terms and Conditions by reference.
-Seller agrees the warranties provided by Seller to Buyer under these Terms and Conditions (i) are in addition to all other warranties, express or implied, provided by Law; (ii) extend to the Goods’ future performance; (iii) survive Seller’s delivery of the Goods and Buyer’s receipt, inspection, testing, acceptance, use of the Goods and Buyer’s payment for the Goods; (iv) may not be limited or disclaimed by Seller and (v) do not commence until the Goods are received by Buyer’s ultimate end-user (which may be Buyer’s customer or the end users of those customers).
+Seller agrees the warranties provided by Seller to Buyer under these Terms and Conditions (i) are in addition to all other warranties, express or implied, provided by Law; (ii) extend to the Goods’ future performance; (iii) survive Seller’s delivery of the Goods and Buyer’s receipt, inspection, testing, acceptance, use of the Goods and Buyer’s payment for the Goods; and (iv) may not be limited or disclaimed by Seller and (v) do not commence until the Goods are received by Buyer’s ultimate end-user (which may be Buyer’s customer or the end users of those customers).
 Buyer’s approval of Seller’s designs, recipes, formulae, materials, processes, specifications, subcontractors, or similar requirements will not be construed to relieve Seller of any warranties.
-The warranty period for Seller’s warranties under these Terms and Conditions are the longer (x) the period provided by law or (y) the warranty period required by Buyer’s customers for the products the Goods are incorporated into (including any products supplied by Buyer).
+The warranty period for Seller’s warranties under these Terms and Conditions begin upon delivery of the Goods by Seller to Buyer and continue for the longer of (x) the period provided by Law, (y) the warranty period required by Buyer’s customers for the products the Goods are incorporated into (including any products supplied by Buyer) or (z) the shelf life of Buyer’s products into which the Goods are incorporated.
 Any applicable statute of limitations on Buyer’s claims for breach of warranty will commence no earlier than the date Buyer or its customer discovers the breach of the applicable warranty.